Parents face delays to register Birmingham births

 Adam and Catherine Bridgewater registered their baby Iris on Thursday.

 Ms Bridgewater said: "She was born in January.
-It has taken us five weeks to get her registered."'Appointment only'
+It has taken us five weeks to get her registered."

 Applications for child benefit allowance also require a birth certificate.